gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 The cosmological parameters are measured to percent-level accuracy.

-The model is successful —
-apart from the Hubble tension
-and the unexplained nature of dark matter and dark energy.
+The model is successful, apart from the Hubble tension and the unexplained nature of dark matter and dark energy.

 ---